EricLafortune/VideoTools/README.md

 * [CutSndFile](docs/CutSndFile.md): copy a section from an SND file.
 * [SimplifySndFile](docs/SimplifySndFile.md): simplify the sound commands in an SND file.
+* [TransposeSndFile](docs/TransposeSndFile.md): transpose the frequencies in an SND file.

 ### Preparing speech